How to Appeal a Health Insurance Claim Denial in 5 Steps

 4. Track all submissions by noting the dates and keeping copies of every document sent.
 This will help you track the status and follow up when needed.

 Timelines for external reviews differ depending on the urgency.
-Standard reviews typically take around 45 days, while expedited cases are resolved within 72 hours.
+Standard reviews take around 45 days, while expedited cases are resolved within 72 hours.
 To avoid delays, stay proactive and respond promptly to any requests from the reviewer.

 What to Do If Your Appeal Is Denied Again